MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 9. In the Developer pane, select Add Source from the Microsoft Dynamics GP Templates group.
 10. Locate the XML Document file saved in Step 3, click Open.
 11. In the Custom XML Mapping pane, you should now see a new XML Resource listed.

+    > [!NOTE]
-**NOTE** The naming convention should be the same as before.
+    > The naming convention should be the same as before.
 12. Modify the word template as needed and Save As.
 13. Re-Import the word template document into Microsoft Dynamics GP.

 ## Word Template Generator

 The Microsoft Dynamics GP Word Template Generator is a utility that can be used to help create a Word Template for Microsoft Dynamics GP reports.

 ### Install

 1. Service Packs and Hotfixes for the Word Template Generator for Microsoft Dynamics GP | Microsoft Docs
 2. In the Downloads section, select MDGP2013_WordTemplateGenerator_FullInstall_R2.zip
 3. Click the radio button I accept the terms in the License Agreement, click Next.
 4. Select the install location for the Microsoft Dynamics GP 2013 Word Template Generator Tool, click install

-***The default install location is C:\Program Files (x86)\Microsoft Dynamics\Template Generator\***
+    The default install location is C:\Program Files (x86)\Microsoft Dynamics\Template Generator\
 5. Once the Word Template Generator Tool is installed click Finish
 6. The following screen capture shows what the Template Generator tool looks once installed.

 #### How to use?

 1. Run the report for which you want to create a template.
 2. Export the report in XML format.
 In the Report Destination Window, export the report as a file in XML format, click OK.